 It is also why Longstreet clinicians are happy to talk with any patient curious about bariatric surgery or weight loss in general.
 Because they’ve seen the results, and they’ve helped countless patients complete and maintain a health-giving journey that lasts.

-If you are tired of battling obesity and are looking for a lasting meaningful solution, the caring staff at the Center for Weight Management is always eager to discuss your situation and is ready to help.
+If you are tired of battling obesity and are looking for a lasting meaningful solution, the caring staff at the Center for Weight Management is always eager to discuss your situation and become your weight loss partner.
 To learn more, please call Longstreet Clinic’s Center for Weight Management today at 770-534-0110 or toll-free at 877-921-0110.
 Or you can watch our online seminar then fill out our contact form, and our weight loss team will reach out to you.

 What to expect after bariatric surgery Background Image